KWB-R/pubs/content/de/publication/rn-1009/index.md

 publication_types: ["1"]
 abstract: ""
 featured: false
-publication: ' *In:* SYMPHOS 2017 - 4th International Symposium on Innovation and Technology in the Phosphate Industry.
-Benguerir, Morocco'
+publication: " *In:* SYMPHOS 2017 - 4th International Symposium on Innovation and Technology in the Phosphate Industry.
+Benguerir, Morocco"
 projects: ["phorwaerts"]
 ---